 Year after year, Xerox is recognized for embracing diversity in the workplace.
-The following is a list of some of our acknowledgements from 2014 and 2015:
+The following is a list of some of our acknowledgements from 2015 and 2016:

-- "Top 50 Companies for Diverse Managers to Work" by Diversity MBA Magazine - "Top 25 Noteworthy Companies for Diversity" by DiversityInc. - "40 Best Companies for Diversity" by Black Enterprise Magazine - Best Companies to Work for LGBT employees by Human Rights Campaign (Xerox has consistently scored a perfect 100 percent on this index each year since its inception over a decade ago) - "Top 100 Companies for Latinos" by Latino Magazine - "50 Best Companies for Latinas" by Latina Style Magazine - Canada's Best Diversity Employers by MediaCorp Canada, Inc. - "Top 100 Companies for Veterans" by Military Friendly Employers Magazine - "Recognized Veteran Friendly Employer" by GI Jobs Magazine - Four-time 2020 Women on Boards' Winning "W" Company, which recognizes the importance of board diversity - Top Supporter of Historically Black Colleges and Universities (HBCUs) by the deans of the Accreditation Board for Engineering and Technology and the corporate-academic alliance members of Advancing Minorities' Interest in Engineering (AMIE) - Careers & the Disabled Magazine top employer over the past 20 years
+- "2016 50 Out Front Best Places for Women & Diverse Managers to Work" by Diversity MBA Magazine - "40 Best Companies for Diversity" by Black Enterprise Magazine - Best Companies to Work for LGBT employees by Human Rights Campaign Foundation (Xerox has consistently scored a perfect 100 percent on this index each year since its inception over a decade ago) - Black Equal Opportunity Employment Magazine: "Best of the Best 2015" Employer Diversity, LGBT Diversity and Supplier Diversity - "Top 100 Companies for Latinos" by LATINO Magazine - "Top 50 Best Companies for Latinas" by Latina Style Magazine - Canada's "Best Diversity Employers" by MediaCorp Canada Inc. - "Top 100 Companies for Veterans" by Military Friendly Employers Magazine - "Recognized Veteran Friendly Employer" by GI Jobs Magazine - Five-time 2020 Women on Boards' Winning "W" Company, which recognizes the importance of board diversity - Top Supporter of Historically Black Colleges and Universities (HBCUs) by the deans of the Accreditation Board for Engineering and Technology and the corporate-academic alliance members of Advancing Minorities' Interest in Engineering (AMIE)